 Why Zero Suicide?

 Zero Suicide foundational principles commit to reducing suicide, taking steps across systems of care to create a culture of support, and using evidence-based clinical care practices.
-The Zero Suicide approach aims to improve outcomes for people at risk of suicide in health care systems, with a focus on safety and reducing errors.
+The Zero Suicide approach provides practical tools and resources to improve outcomes for people at risk of suicide in health care systems, with a focus on safety and reducing errors.

 Zero Suicide is a widely used practice to prevent suicide and is included in:

 - A goal of the Minnesota State Suicide Prevention Plan